royboy789/wp-api-social-login/README.md

 This is v2 of our routes and plugin that includes a new table since some social API's don't respond with information you need to check if a user exists or create a user.

 # API SETUP #
 You will need to go to Settings > Social API to configure the API's you want to use.
-As of now we are only supporting Facbeook, Twitter, and GitHub.
+As of now we are only supporting _Facbeook_, _Twitter_, and _GitHub_.

 Do you want us to support more?
 Go to [hellojs](http://adodson.com/hello.js/) and create an issue with any supported social network and we will add it in.

 # USAGE #
 Creation of 2 endpoints for __WP-API__  each accepts a data object array, make sure you are passing in an object named data: